LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 This guide assumes that the reader:

 -   Has a developer account with sufficient permissions to create a lab guide and modify select properties of a lab profile.
--   Has existing knowledge of basic Markdown.
+-   Has existing basic knowledge of [Markdown](#Markdown-syntax).
 -   Has existing knowledge to navigate Lab on Demand (LOD)
 -   Has a help desk support contract to pay for additional custom contract work.

 # Overview of the Integrated Digital Lab version 2 (IDL v2) Platform

-The IDL v2 platform integrates the lab instructions with the virtual machines (VMs) in the lab environment or Cloud Portal of choice, to guide the users in completing the lab.
-The IDL v2 platform allows users to view the lab instructions in line with the VMs or Cloud portal.
+The IDL v2 platform integrates the lab instructions with the Cloud Portal of choice or virtual machines (VMs) in the lab environment, to guide the users in completing the lab.
+The IDL v2 platform allows users to view the lab instructions inline with the Cloud portal or VMs.

 An advantage of this presentation format is that the lab steps take up only a relatively small amount of screen real estate or can be displayed on a separate monitor.
-This removes the need to switch back and forth between a lab document and the lab’s Portal window.
-These activities distract from performing the lab and can take focus away from the lab steps and goals.
+This removes the need to switch back and forth between a lab document and the lab -- these activities distract from performing the lab and can take focus away from the lab steps and goals.

 A successful lab that is well-received by users usually contains more than a simple set of basic lab steps or tasks.
 It will have significant explanatory content to provide context, background information, tips, cautions, and other useful and relevant information.
 Additionally, visual elements such as screenshots, videos, Alert dialogs and Knowledge blocks can add clarity and reduce the likelihood of error on the part of the user.
 The IDL v2 platform has the ability to include formatted text and visual content in a way that ensures the focus remains on the lab tasks and the context in which those tasks occur.
-The IDL v2 platform is authored using Markdown and enables the lab author to focus on content within the lab, instead of how to create a lab.
+The IDL v2 platform is authored using [Markdown Syntax](#Markdown-syntax) and enables the lab author to focus on content within the lab, instead of focusing how to create a lab.

 ## Launching a lab